DISCRETIONARY & CHILDCARE FUNDS

 How to apply

-Applications, guidance notes and procedures will be available below when the funds open for 25-26.
+Applications, guidance notes and procedures are available below.
 The application process is electronic, and the guidance notes will help you complete the application, and identify the supporting evidence required.
 Your childcare provider(s) will need to complete the Childcare Provider Form, and you should read our Childcare Fund Factsheet for Students for details of the childcare costs we can consider.

 Application Forms